Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 Olga Harper resigns, Joe Moore becomes postmaster

 The “new” Arenas Valley Post Office was a nondescript, stuccoed structure of indeterminate age and heritage.
 Before it became a post office, it housed a small convenience store where my friends and I could buy pop and other snacks.
-One of my favourite purchases was chocolate-flavoured soda pop; I don’t recall the brand, and I never saw it again after that store closed to make room for the post office.
+One of my favourite purchases was chocolate-flavoured soda pop; I don’t recall the brand, and I never saw it again after the store closed to make room for the post office.

 The convenience store’s transition to post office was made public by the addition of a simple sign above the door and the installation of ornate mail boxes and a wicket behind which the postmaster greeted his customers, sold stamps and money orders, and distributed letters and junk mail — very small amounts of junk mail compared to today’s flood! — to the mail cubbies.
 A few “WANTED” posters announced that post office was an institution of the federal government.